yangyanli/PointCNN/README.md

 ## Introduction

-PointCNN is a simple and general framework for feature learning from point cloud, which refreshed five benchmark records in point cloud processing, including:
+PointCNN is a simple and general framework for feature learning from point cloud, which refreshed five benchmark records in point cloud processing (as of Jan.
+23, 2018), including:

-* classification accuracy on ModelNet40 (**91.7%**)
+* classification accuracy on ModelNet40 (**91.7%**, with 1024 input points only)
 * classification accuracy on ScanNet (**77.9%**)
 * segmentation part averaged IoU on ShapeNet Parts (**86.13%**)
 * segmentation mean IoU on S3DIS (**62.74%**)